juniormayhe/Scripts/kubernetes/readme.md

 kubectl delete -f nginx.emptydir.pod.yaml
 ```

-### HostPath: Creating one pod with two containers that share a temporary volume in worker node
+### HostPath: Creating one pod with two containers that share a temporary volume in node / host

 Edit the file
 ```